frk/gosql/internal/convert/README.md

 ## convert

+TODO - ensure that scanners that are scanning the source into a slice of bytes do copy the source since the driver own its memory and will reuse it for subsequent scans.

 | postgres type  | go type                        | Valuer                                 | Scanner                                |
 |----------------|--------------------------------|----------------------------------------| ---------------------------------------|
 | `bit(1)`       | `bool`                         | `BitFromBool`                          | *native*                               |